charithmadhuranga/filmpisso-extensions/CONTRIBUTING-JS.md

   - Fecth result: where you will test the different implemented methods by having a result in the expected format
   - Console: which will show you the logs

-Once extension is ready you can relocate your code into `mangayomi-extension` project in a `src` or `multisrc` package and create a Pull Request.
+Once extension is ready you can relocate your code into `filmpisso-extension` project in a `src` or `multisrc` package and create a Pull Request.

 ### Source